cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 -- another valid symbol
 _unused-symbol

 -- another valid symbol.
-Typically ? denotes the symbol is a predicate even?
+Typically '?' denotes that the symbol is a predicate even?

 -- An important action